DG1001/Eikonsym/README.md

 - Images are stored in the `static/uploads` directory
 - Use environment variables for sensitive information in production

+## Security Considerations

+- **SECRET_KEY:** For production deployments, ensure you set a strong, unique `SECRET_KEY` as an environment variable.
+The default randomly generated key is not suitable for production, especially when running multiple server processes (like with Gunicorn), as it will lead to session invalidation.
+- **CSRF Protection:** This application currently lacks Cross-Site Request Forgery (CSRF) protection.
+It is highly recommended to add CSRF protection (e.g., using the `Flask-WTF` extension) to all forms that perform state-changing actions (creating events, logging in, deleting items) to prevent malicious websites from forcing users to perform unwanted actions.
+This requires adding the library and modifying the HTML templates to include CSRF tokens.
+- **Dependencies:** Regularly check `requirements.txt` for known vulnerabilities using tools like `pip-audit` or GitHub's Dependabot feature.
+- **File Uploads:** Filenames are sanitized using `werkzeug.utils.secure_filename`.
+Ensure the upload folder (`static/uploads`) has appropriate permissions on your server.
+Consider adding file size limits or more robust file type checking if necessary for your environment.
+- **Input Validation:** Basic input validation is performed, but review and enhance it based on your specific security requirements.

 ## Requirements

 - Python 3.6+